< Back to Blog

 • Summary of Rights under FCRA

-• Name and contact info of the screening company
+• Name and contact information of the screening company

-• Statement that the screening company didn't make the decision
+• Statement that the screening company did not make the denial decision

-• Applicant's right to obtain a free report within 60 days
+• Applicant's right to obtain a free copy of their report within 60 days

 • Washington